influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v0.12/query_language/spec.md

 -- Create a normal database user.
 CREATE USER jdoe WITH PASSWORD '1337password'

--- Create a cluster admin.
+-- Create an admin user.
 -- Note: Unlike the GRANT statement, the "PRIVILEGES" keyword is required here.
 CREATE USER jdoe WITH PASSWORD '1337password' WITH ALL PRIVILEGES
 ```